How to create your own testing environment using the command line tool Vagrant

 A definition file called "Vagrantfile" will be created in the current directory.

-Now, let's finally start up the virtual server.
+Now, let's finally start the virtual server.

 It will start up by reading the settings in the Vagrantfile.